A Message From The President – July 3, 2025

 In recent weeks, many of you have shared candid and heartfelt concerns about increased ICE activity and immigration-related challenges.
 You’ve told us how these issues are affecting your businesses, your workforce, your families, and the broader connections we share as neighbors in this region.

-To support you, we’ve compiled key resources on our website to help you and your teams navigate these complex situations.
+To support you, we’ve compiled key resources below to help you and your teams navigate these complex situations.
 We will continue to keep this information updated, and we welcome any additional materials you would like to share with us.

 View earlier post from March 13, 2025 here.